It's a New Day in Public Health.

 - Patient demographic information, including name, address, home telephone number, date of birth, race and sex.

-- Pertinent diagnostic information including, but not limited to results of Mantoux skin tests, laboratory tests, radiographic examinations and physical examinations.
+- Pertinent diagnostic information including, but not limited to results of Mantoux skin and IGRA (Interferon Gamma Assay) tests, laboratory tests, radiographic examinations and physical examinations.

 - Name, title, address and telephone number of the diagnosing physician or individual submitting the report.